 Second Harvest Northern Lakes Food Bank has made a commitment to accessing nutritional food for our agency partners and our programs.
-In fact, nearly 2/3 of the food we distribute meet the “My Plate” five food group building blocks.
-And, as much as 27% of the food we distribute – over 1.8 million pounds – are fresh fruits and vegetables.
+In fact, nearly 2/3 of the food we distribute meets the “My Plate” five food group building blocks.
+And, as much as 27% of the food we distribute – over 1.8 million pounds – is fresh fruits and vegetables.

 Our commitment to nutrition includes:

 - Accessing nutritional food from a healthy list of national and regional suppliers